Hacker0x01/hacker101/_resources/12_datasets_freemium_services.md

 ---
-title: Datasets / Freemium services
+title: Datasets / freemium services
 ---

 This is a curated list of datasets and freemium services and is not intended to be comprehensive; rather, we want to highlight the tools we find especially useful.